 Take a look at an email popup template from LeadForza that is just as effective as The New Yorker’s email capture form.

-It’s a different technique but will still achieve the same goal.
+It’s a different technique but it will still achieve the same goal.
 The popup will still show up in the upper area of the screen even when visitors keep scrolling down.
 Similar to the New Yorker popup, it’s direct and straightforward.
 The CTA will definitely encourage visitors to take action.
 It also has an aesthetically pleasing, uncomplicated and attractive design.

 Wix, a popular web builder brand, has deployed a popup to its blog page.
 Although this isn’t particularly an email popup, it is among the most effective popups worthy of a mention.